Executive Cyber Security Awareness Training Course

 Participants attending this course will

-- Access resources and further reading materials on secure coding practices
+- Access sources and further readings on secure coding practices

 Audience

-Managers
+Developers, Managers

 FreeIPA for Administrators